nixnutnz/YaBBForum/README.md

 	Currently over 50,000 web communities using YaBB worldwide, and over 1 Million registered users throughout these forums!

-	Download the YaBBForum zip from Releases on the right (below if you're on a mobile device), extract to a new folder in your webroot,
+	Download the YaBBForum zip from Releases on the right (below if you're on a mobile device)
-	"chown -hR" the new folder to apache:yourusername for EL or www-data:yourusername for Debian or chmod following the quick guide (or host with perhost.nz & all you need to do is uload, setting perms is done automatically) then run Setup.pl

-	For help go to https://yabbforum.nz
+	For help go to https://yabbforum.nz/support/

 	To contribute to development or help in any way use the contacts on the site above.